Mati02K/BMA/README.md

   Braille Keyboard works by getting the key value from the button user clicks and storing those patterns temporarily in the client side.

-    //Code for Marching the Braille Keyboard Pattern function braille_converter()
+    //Code for Matching the Braille Keyboard Pattern function braille_converter()
     {
     var  braille_value  =  localStorage.getItem("key_value");